-Shift in The expression refers to various policies by governments and campaigns run by other stakeholders, including providers of alternative payment instruments, aimed at reducing or at abolishing the use of ...
+Shift in The expression refers to various policies by governments and campaigns run by other stakeholders, including providers of alternative payment instruments, aimed at reducing or at abolishing the use of cash altogether.
+This includes for instance the withdrawal of high‐denomination banknotes or restrictions on cash transactions as well as spreading misinformation on the usage and properties of cash.
 More

 Carl-Ludwig Thiele, member of the Board of the Bundesbank opened the debates, declaring that the war on cash had shifted from an economic debate into a public one as opponents of cash are increasingly calling for limitations on its usage and its abolishment.